Summarize any special skills and qualifications acquired from employment or other experience.

 All employees are under a 3-month trial basis.
 This is to determine if you like your job or fit it.
 Management will visit with you after or during that time to determine if your job will continue.
 During that time, we are free to let you go for any reason we feel is necessary and you are free to quit.
 After that time, we would appreciate a two week notice if you decide to quit.

-Time off.
-One-week paid vacation after a full year of work.
-Management will find your replacement for vacation time otherwise it’s up to you.
+Time off: One-week paid vacation after a full year of work.
+Management will find your replacement for vacation time otherwise itโs up to you.
 Do not take a day off without first consulting a leader.
 Excessive time off will jeopardize your job and causes extra work for the other employees.
 Do not find someone to replace you that is not trained for that particular job.
 If you do not feel well in the morning, call.
 Do not come to work with an illness that can be spread to customers and fellow employees.

 No earbuds during work hours.
 Smart watches should have notifications turned off during work hours.

-Pay.
-This is directly related to work ethic.
+Pay: This is directly related to work ethic.
 Raises in the kitchen are generally given when you have learned your job and have shown that you are able to work on your own.
 This includes finding and finishing your work in a timely manner.
 Waitress pay is $3 an hour.
-You determine your pay raise with your abilities as waitress.
+You determine your pay raise with your abilities as a waitress.